-This course will appeal to a range of wellness professionals and practitioners wanting to progress their expertise to (Master's) level enabling them to seek work across the health exercise and wellbeing sectors.
+It will also appeal to a range of wellness professionals and practitioners wanting to progress their expertise to master's level, enabling them to seek work across the health exercise and wellbeing sectors.

 What will this course cover?